Review of hall vacancies sends NTU students scrambling

-SINGAPORE - Nanyang Technological University said late Thursday night (July 1) it was reviewing if it could let more students stay on campus in the coming school year after a shock announcement earlier in the day that hall occupancy would be reduced for Covid-19 isolation and other related purposes.
+Nanyang Technological University (NTU) said late last night that it was reviewing if it could let more students stay on campus in the coming school year, after a shock announcement earlier in the day that hall occupancy has been reduced for Covid-19 isolation and other related purposes.

-The earlier announcement had sent thousands of students scrambling to find alternatives before the start of the school year next month.
-Many are international students who are currently still in the halls as they do not have local residence.
+The earlier announcement had sent thousands of students scrambling to find alternative accommodation before the start of the school year next month.
+Many are foreign students who are still staying in the halls as they do not have a local residence.

-It is understood students would not now have to move out by July 15, as earlier announced.
+It is understood that students would not have to move out by July 15, as announced earlier.

 In a reply to queries from The Straits Times, NTU said it had to review the number of hall places because of safe management measures, and that this year's demand for hall places had been "exceptionally strong".